Amrah-Hasanov/Otodom.pl-Web-Scraping/README.md

 # Otodom.pl Web Scraping

+A web scraping project where I have used Beautiful Soup to extract product information of real estate properties from Otodom.pl (an online Polish real estate advertising website).
+Then, I have created a Tableau visualization with the scraped data.

 ![fb-image200x200](https://github.com/Amrah-Hasanov/Otodom.pl-Web-Scraping/assets/145210183/405556a8-f06c-4693-a8b3-e739dfd444fb)

-Web scraping real estate data from Otodom.pl (Online Polish real estate advertising website).

-In this web scraping project, I have scraped real estate data (particularly flat listings) from an online Polish real estate advertising website Otodom.pl.
 The code consits of mainly two parts:
 1. Defining fuctions for extracting the properties of listings that needs to be scraped.
 2. The request part, where I defined the headers, URL and add a scraping loop.